jeancsanchez/android-guidelines/project_and_code_guidelines.md

 #### 2.3.2.1 ID naming

-IDs should be prefixed with the name of the element in lowercase underscore followed by the view first name and a action name at the end.
+IDs should be prefixed with the name of the element in lowercase underscore followed by the view first name and an action name at the end.
 For example:

 | Element            | View            | Action          | ResultView       |